 21So they gathered it every morning, each as much as he needed to eat; for when the sun grew hot, it would melt.
 22On the sixth day they gathered double the amount of food, two omers for each; and when all the chieftains of the community came and told Moses, 23he said to them, “This is what the LORD meant: Tomorrow is a day of rest, a holy sabbath of the LORD.
 Bake what you would bake and boil what you would boil; and all that is left put aside to be kept until morning.”
 24So they put it aside until morning, as Moses had ordered; and it did not turn foul, and there were no maggots in it.
 25Then Moses said, “Eat it today, for today is a sabbath of the LORD; you will not find it today on the plain.
 26Six days you shall gather it; on the seventh day, the sabbath, there will be none.”

 27Yet some of the people went out on the seventh day to gather, but they found nothing.
-28And the LORD said to Moses, “How long will you men refuse to obey My commandments and My teachings?
+28And the LORD said to Moses, “How long will you all refuse to obey My commandments and My teachings?
 29Mark that the LORD has given you the sabbath; therefore He gives you two days’ food on the sixth day.
 Let everyone remain where he is: let no one leave his place on the seventh day.”
 30So the people remained inactive on the seventh day.

 31The house of Israel named it manna;c it was like coriander seed, white, and it tasted like wafersd in honey.
 32Moses said, “This is what the LORD has commanded: Let one omer of it be kept throughout the ages, in order that they may see the bread that I fed you in the wilderness when I brought you out from the land of Egypt.”
 33And Moses said to Aaron, “Take a jar, put one omer of manna in it, and place it before the LORD, to be kept throughout the ages.”
 34As the LORD had commanded Moses, Aaron placed it before the Pact,e to be kept.
 35And the Israelites ate manna forty years, until they came to a settled land; they ate the manna until they came to the border of the land of Canaan.
 36The omer is a tenth of an ephah.